AABH-COE-Developed Resources

 Articles

-Idea and Design: Kaneisha Gaston, MPH Author: Cory Ware, MPA
+Author(s): Kaneisha Gaston, MPH and Cory Ware, MPA

 To celebrate National Public Health Week (4/4-4/9) and National Minority Health Month, the African American Behavioral Health Center of Excellence (AABH-CoE) discusses Healthy People 2030 and the social determinants of health (SDOH) in the Black community to raise awareness.
 Additionally, the AABH-CoE provides recommendations and suggestions to help eliminate health disparities in African American communities.
 Visit https://health.gov/healthypeople/priority-areas/social-determinants-health for more information.